Punktum-dk/epp-service-specification/README.md

 ## DNSSEC

-I accordance with RFC 5910.
+I accordance with [RFC 5910][RFC5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (secDNS:maxSigLife) is disregarded.
 See section 3.3 in the referenced RFC.

 ## Contact Creation